I have a confession to make. All the wood that you saw on my art studio wall is not exactly old and salvaged.

 Mix thoroughly.
 The resulting color should be a very dark chocolate color.
-Adjust your color by adding more mocha or more asphaltum.
+Adjust your color by adding more VanDyke or more Pitch Black.

 Dip your flat brush into the glaze and drag it over the wood.
 The glaze really accentuates the grain in the wood.

 Shake or tap the brush on a stick to give your lumber age freckles.